From Strategy to Soul: How Conscious Leaders Make Better Decisions

 You Don’t Need More Time.
-You Need Inner Clarity.
+You Need Cognitive Clarity.

-The problem is not the calendar.
-Every senior executive has the same complaint — not enough time.
-But research by Roy Baumeister on decision fatigue and Mihaly Csikszentmihalyi on flow states points to a different constraint: the quality of inner clarity determines how much cognitive capacity is actually available, regardless of hours on the clock.
+Every senior operator has the same complaint: not enough time.
+The research does not support that diagnosis.
+Danziger’s 2011 PNAS work on decision fatigue, Baumeister’s ego-depletion studies, and Csikszentmihalyi’s flow research all point to the same constraint: the quality of cognitive clarity determines how much executive capacity is actually available, regardless of hours on the clock.

 The Art of Strategic Patience: Why the Best Decisions Require Slowing Down